About Andrew

 Reach me any time via “contact“

 *Vitals: I am from all over.
-Born in Connecticut, raised in California (SF, two parts of LA), drawn East for college (Harvard College ’89, psychology and biology), then Somerville, next Ithaca (Cornell Law School ’92), two years in Chicago (clerkship), and now Arlington, Virginia, by far the longest residence.
-My wife is also Harvard ’89 and struggles with multiple sclerosis; our two boys are in college much too far away.
-Add to that a circle of friends, a codependent cat, and emotionally unavailable elderly dog (we did get a dog).
-My resumé includes a bewildering variety of experiences ranging from flight instructor to MRI technologist to full-time dad
+Born in Connecticut, raised in California (SF, two parts of LA), drawn East for college (psychology and biology), then Somerville, next Ithaca for law, two years in Chicago, and now Arlington, Virginia, by far the longest residence of my lifetime.
+My two boys are through and done with college, venturing well into adulthood.
+Add to that a “selective” (small) circle of friends, a [late] codependent cat, and a [late] emotionally unavailable dog (we did get a dog) (OK, technically the cat and dog don’t live here anymore, but i think of them often).
+My resumé includes a nonsensical variety of experiences ranging from flight instructor to MRI technologist to contractor to dad.
+The last has been the best.

 You must be logged in to post a comment.